epotyom/xterm-title-on-ssh/README.md

 usage
 =====

-You can replace whole .bashrc file in your home directory with this one, or you can just add a few lines to the and of your .bashrc:
+You can replace whole .bashrc file in your home directory with this one, or you can just add a few lines to the end of your .bashrc:
 ```bash
 ssh() {
         params=$*